-(A) The foster parent falsified an application, either knowingly or inadvertently, by providing inaccurate information or by omitting information;
+(A) The foster parent falsified an application, either knowingly or inadvertently, by providing inaccurate information or by omitting information:

-(B) After certification, the foster parent fails to provide information requested by OYA in the timeframe set by OYA;
+(B) After certification, the foster parent fails to provide information requested by the OYA in the time frame set by the OYA;

-(C) The foster parent fails to inform OYA of conditions that could disqualify the foster parent or the foster home from certification; or
+(C) The foster parent fails to inform the OYA of conditions that could disqualify the foster parent or the foster home from certification;

-(D) The foster parent fails to comply with a corrective action plan within the time frame set by OYA and the foster parent remains in violation of any of these rules.
+(D) The foster parent fails to comply with a corrective action plan within the time frame set by the OYA and the foster parent remains in violation of any of these rules.

-(c) If OYA initiates revocation proceedings of a youth offender foster home certification, OYA will provide a written Notice of Proposed Revocation of Youth Offender Foster Home Certification and proposed Order Revoking Youth Offender Foster Home Certification.
-The Notice of Proposed Revocation and proposed Order will be mailed, by certified or registered mail, or personally delivered, to the foster parent stating the reason(s) for revocation proceedings.
+(c) If the OYA initiates revocation proceedings of a youth offender foster home certification, the OYA will provide a written Notice of Proposed Revocation of Youth Offender Foster Home Certification and proposed Order Revoking Youth Offender Foster Home Certification.
+The Notice of Proposed Revocation and proposed Order will be mailed, by certified or registered mail, or personally delivered, to the foster parent stating the reason(s) for revocation proceedings

 (d) A foster parent has 10 days from the date of mailing of the Notice of Proposed Revocation of Youth Offender Foster Home Certification to request a hearing.
-The request for hearing must be received by OYA within the 10-day period.
+The request for hearing must be received by the OYA within the ten-day period.